tonyx/Sharpino/README.md

 If you have Eventstore the standard configuration should work.
 (I have tested it with Eventstore 20.10.2-alpha on M2 Apple Silicon chip under Docker).

 ## Tests on eventstoredb
-If eventstore is running on docker you may want to run tests on it as follow: by making the eventstore tests not pending (search for "eventstore tests" and change ptestList to ftestList) or by uncommenting the following line on the file [MultiversionsTests.fs](Sharpino.Sample.Test/MultiversionsTests.fs):
+If eventstore is running on docker you may want to run tests on it as follows: by making the eventstore tests not pending (search for "eventstore tests" and change ptestList to ftestList) or by uncommenting the following line on the file [MultiversionsTests.fs](Sharpino.Sample.Test/MultiversionsTests.fs):
 ```Fsharp
         // (AppVersions.evSApp,                    AppVersions.evSApp,                 fun () -> () |> Result.Ok)
 ```
-__Warning__: on testing eventstoredb you may experience some random test falures: I added some force update and some little delays to avoid, even though they can arise sometimes anyway in a non reproducible way.
-The cure is adding more delay if needed.

 __Faq__:
 - Why "Sharpino"?